Bill Buckner: Chicago Cubs (1977–1984)

 In 1980 Buckner won the NL batting title with a .324 average.
 He also struck out only 18 times – once every 32 at bats – batting in front of Kingman.
 Keith Hernandez (.321) and Garry Templeton (.319) finished just behind Buckner in the race for the NL batting title.
-In the strike-interrupted 1981 season, he batted .311 while tying Cecil Cooper for the major league lead with 35 doubles; he was the Cubs' sole representative at the All-Star Game, where he grounded out to first base pinch hitting for Manny Trillo in the 9th inning of a 5-4 NL victory, their 10th consecutive All-Star win.
+In the strike-interrupted 1981 season, he batted .311 while tying Cecil Cooper for the major league lead with 35 doubles; he was the Cubs' sole representative at the All-Star Game, where he grounded out to first base pinch hitting for Manny Trillo in the 9th inning of a 5–4 NL victory, their 10th consecutive All-Star win.
 In 1982 Buckner batted over .300 for the fourth time in Chicago, picked up a career-high 201 hits, drove in 105 runs – the first time he had topped 75 – and recorded 159 assists at first base, breaking Mickey Vernon's 1949 major league record of 155.
 In 1983 he again led the NL with 38 doubles, but saw his batting average drop to .280, his lowest mark in eight years.

 During the 1984 season, Buckner saw a loss of playing time at first base to Leon Durham.
 Because of his lack of playing time, Buckner was at odds with the Cubs management; in protest, he vowed not to shave until he played two games in a row at first base.
 Buckner finally shaved between games of a doubleheader on May 24, because he found out he was going to be traded the next day to the Boston Red Sox; the Cubs went on to win their division, reaching the postseason for the first time in 39 years.
 In eight seasons with the Cubs, Buckner hit .300 with 81 home runs, 235 doubles, and 516 RBI in 974 games.

 Boston Red Sox (1984–1987)

 Early in the 1984 season, the Red Sox were in the market for an upgrade at first base.
 On May 25, they acquired Buckner from the Cubs for Dennis Eckersley and Mike Brumley.
-The Red Sox were 19–25 and in sixth place in the American League East at the time of the trade, but improved to 67–51 the rest of the way to finish the season in fourth place.
-On September 21, Buckner enjoyed the first five-hit game of his career in an 8-0 road win over the Baltimore Orioles.
+On September 21, Buckner enjoyed the first five-hit game of his career in an 8–0 road win over the Baltimore Orioles.